MicrosoftDocs/Viva/Viva/goals/teams-provisioning.md

 1. **What types of groups can be added as members to teams?**
     1. Mail enabled security groups, mail enabled nested groups, distribution lists and dynamic Azure AD groups can be added as members.
-    1. Microsoft 365 Groups aren't supported for this feature at this time.
+    1. At this time, Microsoft 365 Groups aren't supported for this feature.

 2. **Who can add groups to a team?**
     1. Organization Owners